Preregistration for MA Courses is required

 - Courses that you preregistered to take at the other universities require that you complete and submit an Ontario Visiting Graduate Student (OVGS) form.
 Follow the instructions at the bottom of the Course Registration for Graduate Students page under the section, Selecting A Course at Another Ontario University.
 Choose the Ontario Visiting Graduate Student Form link.
 Complete and submit the form to Heather Vogel.

 If you preregistered for Waterloo courses, once pre-registration is closed, Susan King will email you a permission number for the courses for which you preregistered.
-You will then use that number to officially enroll in the Waterloo course(s) you preregistered for on Quest during the Open Enrolment period.
+You will then use that number to officially enrol in the Waterloo course(s) you preregistered for on Quest during the Open Enrolment period.

 If you preregistered to take a course (courses) at the other universities, you must complete and submit an Ontario Visiting Graduate Student (OVGS) form.
 The Waterloo Ontario Visiting Graduate Student (OVGS) program page outlines the process.
 The relevant Ontario Visiting Graduate Student Application form is linked under the section, "How do I apply?"
 Submit the completed form to your graduate studies coordinator, Susan King, for processing.